 Welcome to the website of Wein Werte.
 We aim to be true to the Latin toast above (prosit! = may it do good!) by embodying and promoting a wine culture that contributes to the well-being of the earth and its inhabitants.
 If you are in a hurry, or if you are already familiar with our philosophy, you might like to proceed directly to our shop.
 If not, we invite you to take a little time to browse through our website and learn about our company.

 When wine is produced, marketed, and consumed responsibly, it connects us to nature, to society, and to our own better selves.
 Our vision is a wine culture that connects.
 Our mission is therefore to develop responsible business models for the retail wine industry, to implement them in our company, and to promote their adoption along the entire value chain.
 In this way we hope to be a leader in the industry, a model to follow, and the seller of choice for wine drinkers who share our values.

 Our core business is the sale of high-quality wines that are produced and marketed in a sustainable and fair manner.
 Thus, our company motto: quality, sustainability, equitability.
 Through our actions we aim to contribute to the shift from an economic system that places profit above people and the planet to one that subordinates monetary gain to social and ecological needs, and that contributes to their fulfilment.
 The following eight points describe the main principles that inform our work.

 1. We are committed to quality

-Everything we do is aimed at maximising the Total Quality Experience of our customers, understood as the combination of product, service, environmental, and social value.
+Everything we do is aimed at maximizing the Total Quality Experience of our customers, understood as the combination of product, service, environmental, and social value.

 2. We support a diverse and regionally distinct wine culture